EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 ## Quick things

 I know what I've written here can be seen as inflammatory, but that's not really what this page is for.
-This resource is to quickly have sometihng to point to the next time someone says "should i use manjaro??" in a chat room.
+This resource is to quickly have something to point to the next time someone says "should i use manjaro??" in a chat room.

 Maintaining a distro is commendable, and that alone takes credit.
 However, I'd rather not have your time (and others, when Manjaro inevitably breaks, and you need to ask for help) wasted,